nellysosobrado/EFCore_ConsoleApp_MultiFeature/README.md

   - Input parameters for different shapes such as rectangles, triangles, parallelograms, and rhombuses.
   - Calculate and save the area and perimeter to the database.
   - Seed initial data for each shape.
-  - Use CRUD operations to add, update, delete, and view existing shapes.
+  - Use CRUD operations to add, update, soft-delete, and display existing shapes.
 - All shapes are saved to the database along with the date the calculation was performed.
-- The application returns to the main menu after each calculation.

 #### Techniques and Design:
 - **Error Handling**: